Here's our original Avatar review as we await Avatar 2...

 Watching Jake’s journey through our 3D glasses, we’re with him every step of the way, so that by the time of the film’s climactic battle we’re all rooting for the blue-skinned aliens to prevail against the greedy, warlike humans.

 Scratch beneath the blue skin and you see that Cameron has created a sci-fi allegory of the USA’s bellicose treatment of indigenous peoples down the ages – from the Native Americans to the Vietnamese and beyond.
 (Insert other colonial oppressors and aboriginal victims, as you prefer.)

 Audiences won’t be going to Avatar for its political subtext, however, or for its ecological warnings or Gaia-like spiritual leanings.
 They’ll be going for its virtual-reality thrills.
 Fortunately, Cameron really does deliver.
 The 3D is more involving than anything I’ve previously encountered – and not because Cameron is continually thrusting objects in our faces.
 The effect that impressed me the most was the sensation of things moving towards the screen rather than out from it.

-The film’s most-breathtaking moments, for me, weren’t the soaring rides on dragon-like winged creatures or the vertiginous climbs up the sides of floating mountains (nicked from 1970s Roger Dean album covers, surely), exciting though they undoubtedly are.
+The film’s most-breathtaking moments, for me, weren’t the soaring rides on dragon-like winged creatures or the vertiginous climbs up the sides of floating mountains, exciting though they undoubtedly are.
 No, what wowed me the most was seeing wispy floating seeds drift past my ear and sail away from me, leaving me with the feeling that I was deep in the heart of Pandora’s lush jungles – and of Cameron’s imagination.

 On general release from 17th December.